Vauxhall Astra Coupe (2012 - 2012) Expert review

 The first Astra VXR gained a reputation for being a bit of a brute, which sometimes struggled to make use of its huge power.
 So how does a car with 40bhp more get on?
 The simple answer is: much better.
 Engineers have found new ways to harness all that force, with complex front suspension, electronic stability control and a limited-slip differential honed in Motorsport.
 This car still demands you to have your wits about you though – the nose is incredibly quick to turn into corners and can sniff out cambers and imperfections in the road, tugging against your hands gently in the process.
 Our test drive was in pouring rain and the VXR still shot out of corners with real punch.
 There are three driving modes: ‘Standard’, ‘Sport’ and ‘VXR’ which change the character of the car.
 In its default mode the VXR is impressively comfortable and composed, and we were more than happy to leave it selected for quick road driving.
 ‘Sport’ firms the dampers, but keeps the same throttle response as before, while ‘VXR’ makes the chassis stiffer again and also increases throttle response.
 We found the latter to be too manic for road driving in the wet, but as most owners are expected to attend track day events, it’s a welcome option.

-With a combined fuel economy of 34.9mpg and emissions of 189g/km of CO2 the VXR is more than 10 per cent greener than its predecessor, despite the power hike.
-They are impressive figures considering the power on offer, but you have to drive carefully to achieve them.
-During parts of our test the trip computer was showing less than 20mpg.
+With a combined fuel economy of 34.9mpg and emissions of 189g/km of CO2 the VXR is one of the dirtiest and thirstiest hot hatches.
+They are not bad, but many of its rivals do better.
 With Vauxhall planning to sell just over 1,000 Astra VXR’s each year, demand should be high, keeping residual values up.
-Servicing costs will also be highly competitive.
+Servicing costs will also be highly competitive, but insurance, especially for younger drivers will be costly.

 With six airbags, an advanced electronic stability programme and a hugely strong body shell, the VXR is one of the safest cars in its class.
 And, like the five-door Astra hatchback, the GTC scored a maximum five-star rating in Euro NCAP crash tests.